Financial Markets

 Foreign Exchange Markets (Forex)

-The Forex market is a global market for trading currencies, crucial for international trade and investment.
-Traders buy and sell currencies based on exchange rates, which fluctuate due to economic factors, interest rates, and geopolitical events.
-Forex is the largest financial market, with daily trading over $6 trillion.
+Forex is a global market in which currencies are traded together by international trade and investments.
+Traders transact currencies based on the exchange rates that change based on economics, interest rates, and geopolitical events.
+Forex is the largest financial market where the more than 6 trillion dollars in daily trading is done.

 Money Markets